boku7/Ninja_UUID_Runner/README.md

 ```

 ### Copy UUID Shellcode to `main.c`
++ Copy the array of UUIDs to your windows workstation either via the copy-paste buffer or a file.
++ Open this project in Microsoft Visual Studios.
++ Within the `main.c` file, replace the `uuids[]` array with your array of UUIDs.

 ### Optionally Change Sacraficial DLL
++ You may optionally change the sacraficial DLL that has its `RX` section module stomped by our shellcode by changing the `sLib[]` array to a name of a different DLL.
++ Make sure that the DLL is large enough to hold your shellcode or else you may end up overwriting a neighbor DLL in memory of the process.
++  Use the `string2array.py` python script to convert the DLL name into an array of chars.
+  +  Alternatively just use a typical string method since we are not creating a Beacon Object File (BOF) or shellcode.
 ```bash
 ┌──(bobby.cooke@0xBoku)-[~]
 └─$ python3 string2array.py sLib mshtml.dll
 CHAR sLib[] = {'m','s','h','t','m','l','.','d','l','l',0};
 ```
 + Replace the `CHAR sLib[]` array in `main.c` with the newly generated one.

+### Compile with Visual Studios
++ Once you have made your changes, compile the EXE with Visual Studios
++ If you are using the example provided, a calculator should popup when you press the green play button within Visual Studios.

 ## Credits / References
 + [Stephan Borosh (rvrsh3ll|@424f424f)](https://twitter.com/424f424f) & [Matt Kingstone](https://twitter.com/n00bRage) for showing me the awesome UUID shellcode loading technique.